 Melissa Morin | 2013/2018 | Board Chair | Board Development Committee

 I am excited to be serving on the Co-op’s Board of Directors.
 It’s a great way to be involved in making nutritious food accessible for everyone, developing a healthier food system, and supporting a fair, local economy – all of which are things that get me going!
-I’m eager to dig into implementing the Co-op’s strategic plan and see co-op principles in action, especially as they relate to increasing the availability of healthy food and reaching the diversity of folks in Whatcom County.
-When at work, you’ll find me in the Healthy Communities program at the Whatcom County Health Department, connecting with community members to promote tobacco-free living and improve access to healthy foods and to places to be physically active.
-When at play, I’m most likely to be found in a bookstore, a kitchen or the mountains.
+I enjoy the Board's work of implementing the Co-op’s strategic plan and love seeing co-op principles in action, especially as they relate to increasing the availability of healthy food and reaching the diversity of folks in Whatcom County.
+When at work, you’ll find me managing communications at the Whatcom County Health Department, where I get to put my passion for health & well-being into action on everything from homelessness to environmental health.
+When at play, I’m most likely to be found in a bookstore, a kitchen, or the mountains.